You are going to love this Pear Tea Cake! It is simply loaded with pears and has a light lemon scent.

 Hi Jenny !
 Thank you so much for your very detailed reply!
 I’m glad you enjoyed the cake.
 Thank you for bringing to my attention the omission of the quantity of pears.
 There are five pears needed.
 I will correct this.
 In my oven it did take 1 hour 15 minutes but I’m glad you used your cooking knowledge to remove your cake earlier.
 I will retest the cake just in case.
 I really appreciate you taking the time to write an honest and detailed review.
 Marcellina xx

 This is such a gentle cake and I so look forward to baking it, and eating it!
 I can already smell the warm pear and olive oil.
-My favourite food blogger is Lorraine Elliot.
-Her stories, spirit and recipes delight and divert me, and also inspire me with mini projects and fun.

 Oh, what beautiful words, Katrina!
 Thank you!
 Yes, Lorraine is amazing!